Scoppio/megamek/megamek/docs/Archive Stuff/maps/Map Editor-readme.txt

     The option keyword is followed by the name of the option and the option's value for the board.
 In v0.29, the only option recognized by MegaMek is exit_roads_to_pavement.
 If this option is set to false, road hexes will not automatically exit into pavement hexes.
-If a game's playing area uses more than one board, if any board sets this option to false, no road hexes on *any* board will automatically exit into pavement hexes.
+If a TWGame's playing area uses more than one board, if any board sets this option to false, no road hexes on *any* board will automatically exit into pavement hexes.